Cameco and Brookfield Renewable Form Strategic Partnership to Acquire Westinghouse Electric Company

 - Nuclear power expected to see significant growth driven by energy security and decarbonization trends

-SASKATOON, Saskatchewan and TORONTO, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Cameco Corporation (“Cameco”) (NYSE: CCJ; TSX: CCO) and Brookfield Renewable Partners (“Brookfield Renewable”) (NYSE: BEP, BEPC; TSX: BEP.UN, BEPC), together with its institutional partners (“the consortium”), are forming a strategic partnership to acquire Westinghouse Electric Company (“Westinghouse”), one of the world’s largest nuclear services businesses.
+Saskatoon/Toronto, October 11, 2022 – Cameco Corporation (“Cameco”) (NYSE: CCJ; TSX: CCO) and Brookfield Renewable Partners (“Brookfield Renewable”) (NYSE: BEP, BEPC; TSX: BEP.UN, BEPC), together with its institutional partners (“the consortium”), are forming a strategic partnership to acquire Westinghouse Electric Company (“Westinghouse”), one of the world’s largest nuclear services businesses.

 Brookfield Renewable, with its institutional partners, will own a 51% interest in Westinghouse and Cameco will own 49%.